World’s most beautiful winter scenes

 Adam Burton/Alamy Stock Photo

-Rannoch Moor, Scotland, UK
+Rannoch Moor, Perthshire, Scotland, UK

-A sense of true wilderness prevails at awe-inspiring Rannoch Moor, a 50-square-mile (129sq km) expanse of lochs, bogs and moors between Loch Rannoch and Glencoe in the Scottish Highlands.
+A sense of true wilderness prevails at awe-inspiring Rannoch Moor, a 50-square-mile (129sqkm) expanse of lochs, bogs and moors between Loch Rannoch and Glencoe in the Scottish Highlands.
 Also known as the Great Moor of Rannoch, it’s hugely popular with walkers and outdoor enthusiasts thanks to its rugged natural beauty, which is amplified in winter as the moors take on a moody hue and surrounding peaks are dusted with sugary snow.

 Westend61 GmbH/Alamy Stock Photo